 Creating this section, you may want to keep in mind your marketing department.
 What metrics are important for their work?
 For eCommerce projects, it would be the conversion rate.
 Inform the team what is needed so that it can be implemented early.

 As you can see from the example below, it is a well-designed one-page product requirements document.
-You may use this sample as a template to explore what elements should be, or may be, included in your one-page PRD.
-Also, based on this example we can see the main benefits from having a smaller PRD.
+You may use this sample as a template to explore what elements should be, or maybe, included in your one-page PRD.
+Also, based on this example we can see the main benefits of having a smaller PRD.

 First of all, it saves you, and everyone else, the time learning about the product since all the key information is presented in a concise manner.

 Secondly, short PRD gives more space for change.
 It is much easier to cut a piece or replace it.
 Plus, surprisingly, smaller size leaves more space for creativity, there is no need to follow the same standard format as you’d have to with a bigger PRD.
 Overall, a one-page document can fit exactly as much context as you need to explain your product in simple terms.

 Here we have another example of a product requirements document, but this time it is a much simpler looking sample.
 Although it looks uncomplicated, it is the very reason it is the one to choose.
 The accent on simplicity will only underline the actual message of the document.